scionsamurai/auth-sveltekit-cloudflare-pages/README.md

 - **Cloudflare Pages**: Fast and secure deployment of static sites and serverless functions.
 - **D1 Storage**: A lightweight SQL database solution by Cloudflare.
 - **OAuth Authentication**: Secure user authentication using GitHub.

+**Note:** It is highly recommended to follow the blog post directly for the most up-to-date instructions and context.
+This repository serves as a reference for the blog posts.
+If you prefer to start from where the blog posts leave off, the following instructions may help.

 ## Prerequisites